glopzel/bojack-horseman-api/README.md

 ## Future Plans

-I want to add more characters and the music
+- I want to add more characters and the music
+- I'm not a designer so a lot to fix there
+- Add options to switch the code theme
+- Make the backend more abstract